FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{arsing} and recovering 3D face models from images have been a hot research topic in both computer vision and computer graphics due to its many applications.
-As learning based methods have become the mainstream in face tracking, recognition, reconstruction and synthesis, 3D face datasets becomes increasingly important.
-While there are numerous 2D face datasets, the few 3D datasets lack in 3D details and scale.
-As such, learning-based methods that rely on the 3D information suffer.
+\IEEEPARstart{P}{arsing} and recovering 3D face models from images have been hot research topics in both computer vision and computer graphics due to their many applications.
+As learning-based methods have become mainstream in face tracking, recognition, reconstruction, and synthesis, 3D face datasets become increasingly important.
+Though numerous 2D face datasets are released, there are few datasets containing large-scale and high-quality 3D faces.
+As such, the researches of facial parsing and reconstruction that rely on 3D faces suffer.

-Existing 3D face datasets capture the face geometry using sparse camera array\cite{booth20163d, dai20173d, phillips2005overview} or active depth sensor such as Kinect\cite{cao2013facewarehouse} and coded light\cite{paysan20093d}.
+Existing 3D face datasets capture the face geometry using sparse camera array\cite{booth20163d, dai20173d, phillips2005overview} or active depth sensors such as Kinect\cite{cao2013facewarehouse} and coded light\cite{paysan20093d}.
 These setups limit the quality of the recovered faces.
-We captured the 3D face model using a dense 68-camera array under controlled illumination, which recovers the 3D face model with wrinkle and pore level detailed shapes, as shown in Figure~\ref{fig:teaser}.
-In addition to shape quality, our dataset provides considerable amount of scans for study.
-We invited $938$ people in the age between $16$ and $70$ as subjects, and each subject is guided to perform $20$ specified expressions, generating $18,760$ high quality 3D face models.
-The corresponding color images and subjects' basic information (such as age and gender) are also recorded.
+We captured the 3D face model using a dense 68-camera array, which recovers the 3D face model with wrinkles and pore-level detailed geometry, as shown in Figure~\ref{fig:teaser}.
+In addition to shape quality, our dataset provides a considerable amount of scans for study.
+We invited $897$ participants between the ages of $17$ and $80$ as subjects, of which $847$ subjects are released for generating parametric models and training prediction models.
+Each subject is guided to perform $20$ specified expressions, generating $17,940$ high-quality 3D face models.
+The corresponding color images and subjects' information (such as age and gender) are also recorded.

-Based on the high fidelity raw data, we build a powerful parametric model to represent the detailed face shape.
-All the raw scans are firstly transformed to a topologically uniformed base model representing the rough shape and a displacement map representing detailed shape.
-The transformed models are further used to build bilinear models in identity and expression dimensions.
-Experiments show that our generated bilinear model exceeds previous methods in representative ability.
-Besides, a new benchmark containing in-the-wild and in-the-lab data is presented to evaluate single-view face reconstruction.
-14 recent methods are evaluated on the dimensions of camera pose and focal length, which provides a comprehensive evaluation and reveals new challenges.
+Based on the high-fidelity 3D raw model, we build a powerful parametric model to represent the detailed face shape.
+All the raw scans are first transformed into a topologically uniformed model (TU model) representing the coarse shape and a displacement map representing detailed shapes.
+The TU models are further used to build bilinear models in identity and expression dimensions.
+Experiments show that our generated bilinear model outperforms previous methods in terms of representation capability.